 If you are worried about contaminants in your soil, invest in organic potting and planting mixes and dig in.
-Create a few container gardens to beautify your patio, deck or front steps or build raised garden bed gardens.
+Create a few container gardens to beautify your patio, deck, or front steps or build raised bed gardens.
 Help the youngsters in your life create fairy gardens in a pot or grow a container of grass for their action heroes or dolls to play upon.

 Further, increase these and other gardening benefits by creating a relaxing space in your landscape or on your balcony.
 You don’t need much room to craft a stress-free green zone.
 Just take some clues from other garden styles known for their ability to move you to a peaceful state.

-If you crave order and simplicity a Zen-inspired garden may be for you.
+If you crave order and simplicity a Zen-inspired Garden may be for you.
 These gardens include clipped shrubs, raked sand and gravel, and minimal plantings.
 Zen gardens are about controlling the surroundings to create a sense of peace and a space for meditation.

 The key is simplicity.
-Select a few of your favorite elements when creating your own Zen-style garden.
+Select a few of your favorite elements when creating your own Zen-style Garden.
 Use rocks to symbolize islands, mountain ranges, and other natural features.
 Rake patterns into sand and gravel beds to symbolize water.
 And strategically add color with groundcovers of moss, creeping phlox, and rockcress.
-Only add a few small-scale cedars, yews and Japanese maples for additional greenery.
-Include a place to sit and use bamboo fencing, screens or clipped hedges to create a sense of intimacy or privacy as needed.
+Only add a few small-scale cedars, yews, and Japanese maples for additional greenery.
+Include a place to sit and use bamboo fencing, screens, or clipped hedges to create a sense of intimacy or privacy as needed.

-in the Netherlands.
+If this seems too extreme, incorporate a few small changes in your current landscape to create those feelings of peace and relaxation.
+Consider color and texture when building any outdoor space for relaxation and meditation.
+This emphasis on color when creating a relaxing garden getaway is called Geo-sense in the Netherlands.
 Focus on cool colors such as greens, blues, and violets that are calming and peaceful.
 Select colors adjacent to each other on the color wheel that blend and flow versus contrasting colors that can be a bit unsettling or too invigorating.
 Avoid white that can be jarring; instead, use less harsh grays and silvers.
 The same applies to textures.

 Enlist some traditional landscape design principles to help create the quiet space you desire.
 Block unwanted noise and views with plantings or a fence.
 Leave openings to view any beautiful surroundings like a nearby garden, neighboring park or attractive vista.
 These openings create a sense of spaciousness so welcome in space-challenged locations.